Mature Student Office

 This is an annual event for incoming first-year students.
 It is an opportunity to refresh your academic writing skills before your begin your DCU journey.
 More details can be found on the student learning page.
 The mature student officer will be on hand throughout the week to assist you with any queries regarding registration or SUSI grants.

 This year the writing week will run from Monday 4th September - Friday 8th September 2017.
-Registration is required and will open week commencing Monday 3rd July.
+Registration is required.

 One to One Meetings